CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/01intro/introduction.md

 General-purpose messaging refers to the communication of any data across chains.
 It can enable asset exchanges and transfers but also orchestrate complex application behavior across chains for a broad range of use cases.
 Examples include coordinating and managing DAO governance and actions across chains.

 ## Stakeholders
 Crosschain protocols can have several distinct stakeholders with direct or indirect involvement in the system.
 These stakeholders can be individuals, groups, or organizations and have different roles, constraints, goals, and incentives.
 Consequently, the types and magnitudes of risk borne by each stakeholder might vary considerably across protocols.
 Understanding the dynamics of crosschain risk from the perspective of different actors will aid in a more sound analysis.
-To this end, we identify four types of stakeholders in crosschain protocols:
+To this end, we identify the main stakeholders in crosschain protocols below:

 #### Users
 Users are the primary customers of the service offered by a crosschain protocol.
 They interact with the system directly to exchange assets or transfer data and value across chains.
 A user might directly interface with a crosschain protocol (e.g., token bridge) or through an intermediary application.
 A user's involvement with a protocol is typically short-lived and ends once their crosschain transaction has settled.

-#### Liquidity Provider
+#### Liquidity Providers
 In a crosschain asset exchange, a _liquidity provider_ is the counter-party to a user.
 For a fee, it exchanges its assets in one network for a user's assets in another.
 It might compete with other liquidity providers to offer this service and have defined performance and service-level constraints in its operations.
 Liquidity providers typically maintain longer exposure to the risks of a protocol and might also need to account for market-related risks beyond protocol risks.

-#### Bridge Token Holder
+#### Bridge-wrapped Token Holders
 A common approach to enabling the transfer of assets from one chain to another is through a lock-and-mint mechanism, in which crosschain protocols lock assets on one network and mint corresponding synthetic assets on another.
 These synthetic assets are, in effect, a liability of the bridge that can later be redeemed for the underlying asset.
 We refer to any entity that holds such synthetic assets as a _bridge token holder_.
 A _bridge token holder_ might or might not be a user of a crosschain protocol.
 More importantly, such stakeholders are exposed to the idiosyncratic risks of a protocol so long as they hold the asset.
 If a protocol's underlying assets are compromised the corresponding synthetic assets could lose some or all of their value.

 #### Bridge Validators